Major investment banks' revenue falls 9 percent in first quarter

-LONDON Revenue at the world's 10 largest investment banks fell nine percent to $42.8 billion (25.4 billion pounds) in the first quarter, new data showed on Monday, as tough new rules forcing banks to hold more capital led to a retreat from riskier types of trading.
+LONDON Revenue at the world's 10 largest investment banks fell nine percent to $42.8 billion in the first quarter, new data showed on Monday, as tough new rules forcing banks to hold more capital led to a retreat from riskier types of trading.

 Trading in fixed income, currencies and commodities (FICC) divisions fared the worst, with revenue down 16 percent to $22 billion, compared with $26.1 billion a year earlier, according to consultancy Coalition.